rust-lang/blog.rust-lang.org/_posts/2017-11-14-Fearless-Concurrency-In-Firefox-Quantum.md

 Now, after years of effort, a major part of Servo is shipping in production: Mozilla is releasing [Firefox Quantum][quantum]!

-Rust code [began shipping in Firefox][hacks-rust] earlier this year, starting with relatively small pilot projects like an MP4 metadata parser to replace some uses of libstagefright.
+Rust code [began shipping in Firefox][hacks-rust] last year, starting with relatively small pilot projects like an MP4 metadata parser to replace some uses of libstagefright.
 These components performed well and caused effectively no crashes, but browser development had yet to see large benefits from the full power Rust could offer.
 This changes today.